(214) 390-7947 (Overseas Callers)

 Who will come to pick me up?
 How will I recognize this person at the airport?

 If your assignment begins on Monday, we highly advise you to arrive on Sunday, one day early.
-Get in touch with our in-country coordinator and let them organize the accommodations for your stay, which will cost you an extra $30 per day.
+If you plan to arrive before Sunday, please get in touch with our in-country coordinator and let them organize the accommodations for your stay, which will cost you an extra.
 You can also just look for hotels online and make reservations for your stay yourself, if you’d like.

 Who will bring me to the airport for my departure?